 Whistler is getting two upgrades that are dually designed to improve the experience out of the Creekside base area.
 The Creekside gondola will be replaced with a new high-speed eight-person gondola (it’s currently equipped with six-person cabins) that will increase uphill capacity by 35 percent.
 And where the new gondola deposits skiers roughly halfway up the mountain, a new high-speed six-pack will pick up the slack, replacing the Big Red Express quad and ferrying skiers the rest of the way to below Glacier Bowl and Little Whistler Peak.

-Park City Resort, Utah
+Park City Resort, Utah (on hold)

 In addition to being the recipient of VR’s very first eight-person chair, Park City is the also the first of its resorts to send a six-pack, well, packing.
 The 25-year-old Silverlode six-seater, a common congestion point at the lower elevations of the Park City base, will now be the location of an eight-person lift that will increase lift capacity by 20 percent.